How long does it take for Jardiance to work?

 Fasting blood glucose was also lowered in both the 10 mg and 25 mg groups.
 At the beginning of the study, patients had an average fasting blood sugar of 153 mg/dL.
 Those taking Jardiance 10 mg and 25 mg saw their fasting blood sugar drop 19 and 25 points (mg/dL), respectively, while the placebo group dropped 12 points.

 Besides being an effective choice to lower your blood sugar, Jardiance has many other benefits for patients living with type 2 diabetes.

 1. Does Jardiance protect my heart?

 Patients with type 2 diabetes are at a greater risk for heart disease, even if their blood sugar (A1C) is under control.
-Jardiance has been proven to have a protective effect on the heart in large cardiovascular outcome trials.
+Jardiance has been proven to have a protective effect on the heart in adults in large cardiovascular outcome trials.

 - In a 3-year clinical study with over 7,000 patients, Jardiance was shown to reduce major cardiovascular events such as stroke or heart attack, as well as reduce death due to a cardiovascular event in patients with a diagnosis of heart disease.

 - These patients were already taking common heart medications used in patients with type 2 diabetes like statins, beta blockers and ACE inhibitors.

 Metformin is usually the preferred first-line agent used when a patient needs to start an oral medication for type 2 diabetes.
 However, when added therapy is needed, certain SGLT-2 inhibitors, including Jardiance, are recommended.